 Any crime committed by means of or by using a computer and an internet connection or computer technology is known as Cyber Crime.
-There is not just a single aspect to the definition of cyber crime.
+There is not just a single aspect of the definition of cyber crime.
 The crime can be anything.
 It spans from malware injection to hacking to social-identity thefts and more.
-The scope of this article is to answer the what is cyber crime and how Microsoft deals with it.
+The scope of this article is to answer what is a cybercrime and how Microsoft deals with it.

 What is Cyber crime – Definition & Explanation

 Any crime to which, a computer, and the Internet or computer technology has been a part of, is known as Cyber crime.
 This is a very broad definition of cyber crime.
 If the use of any of the following activities is made, to carry out a crime – then it can be classified as a Cyber crime:

 - Stalking, Extortion, Blackmail, Bullying

 - Phishing.
 See how you can avoid Phishing Scams and Attacks